zramsay/eris-cli/docs/deprecated/how_to_make_a_service.md

 # Build Idi's Service

 Great.
-Now we are ready to build the [service definition file](/docs/documentation/cli/latest/services_specification/).
-A service definition file is the thing that tells `eris` how to "turn it on or off" where "it" is a docker image.
+Now we are ready to build a service definition file.
+This file is the thing that tells `eris` how to "turn it on or off" where "it" is a docker image.

 So let's start by adding a service!